 Laboratory Research Methods in Immunology (10 credits)

-In addition students will receive practical demonstrations in a variety of techniques and platform technologies.
+Students will receive practical demonstrations in a variety of techniques and platform technologies.
 Students will be taught about current state-of the art technology available within the College.
-This will include sessions on animal models of human processes and diseases, NMR and mass spectroscopy, next-generation sequencing and microarray, multicolour flow cytometry and cell sorting, and confocal microscopy.
+Students will receive introductory lectures on specific advanced methodologies including microarray, multiplex PCR, next gen sequencing, genomic analysis, X ray crystallography, in vivo imaging of animals and patients, several microscopy techniques, gene manipulation of vertebrates, flow cytometry and sorting, and digital image analysis.
 These sessions will be taught by lecture and demonstration.
-Hands-on training in a range of basic laboratory skills will also be provided.
+Practical sessions on data analysis microscopy images, flow cytometric data and real time PCR are provided.

-Module attendance required: Two weeks of lectures, small group tutorials, demonstrations and practical sessions.
+Two weeks of lectures, demonstrations and practical sessions.

-Dr Kai Toellner (Institute for Biomedical Research) and a number of other researchers from across the College of Medical and Dental Sciences.
+Prof. Kai-Michael Toellner (Institute for Immunology and Immunotherapy) and a number of other researchers from across the College of Medical and Dental Sciences.